Er0ga/GrapheneOS-for-normal-usage_privacy-without-paranoia/README.md

 **Android Auto:** I haven’t tested Android Auto on GrapheneOS.
 According to the official documentation, compatibility may vary.
 For more information, check the [Android Auto section](https://grapheneos.org/usage#android-auto) on the project’s website.

+**GPS:** You won’t be able to use GPS and precise location on any app out of the box.
+For that, I have the GPS section in this guide.

 **Other Recommended Apps**